-So now that it is established that the Aga Khan has some sort of spiritual power that is not inherent in every human (for example, you can not receive the same type of deedar by the nur of your mother walking into the room), then this school of thought must be incorrect.
-The Aga Khan is not only a scholar, but someone who possesses a certain ordination and designation by God himself.
-This means that the correct view of what the Aga Khan is must lie in the remaining schools of thought.
+Since Ismaili practices and texts claim the Aga Khan has a spiritual power that is not inherent in every human (for example, you can not receive the same type of deedar by the nur of your mother walking into the room), then this school of thought must be incorrect.
+The Aga Khan is not only a scholar, but someone who possesses a certain designation by God himself.

 School of Thought #2:

 “The Aga Khan is divinely appointed by God, but the Aga Khan does not contain any spiritual power himself”

 This role is essentially the description of what the Prophet ﷺ was appointed to do by God.
 He was appointed to deliver the messages of God to the people, without actually possessing any powers himself and being a servant and slave of Allāh (SWT).